dshuffma-ibm/intern-training-2016/README.md

 v4.4.5
 ```

-* If you get output very similar to the above, you have successfully installed Node.js and you can press `Ctrl-C` to exit the Node.js command prompt.
+* If you get output very similar to the above, you have successfully installed Node.js.
 * Close your command prompt.

 ## 1.3.
 Cloud Foundry CLI